October 15, 2024

 THE MARKETS

-The past month has improved margins at the beef plant and improving margins brings larger slaughter volumes — a healthy development.
-This past week’s slaughter was a surprising 620,000 up 76,000 over the holiday shortened week but down 11,000 head from last year.
+The positive margins of August and early September at the beef plants have disappeared and been replaced with negative margins, although processing margins improved this week with help from rising box prices influenced by improvement in middle meat prices.
+This past week’s slaughter was 586,000 down 25,000 from the previous week and 30,000 under last year.
 The fed cattle portion of the weekly slaughter continues to make a larger percentage of the total slaughter than prior years with cow slaughter of both dairy and beef cows in decline.
-The cow slaughter remains well under last year.
-Beef production, however, continues strong in the face of smaller numbers because of heavier carcass weights.

 Benchmarking.
 On Tuesday of each week, USDA releases a weighted average price report for all cattle sold the previous week.
 The report summarizes the distributed price levels for each category of sale such as Negotiated/Formula/Forward Contracts.
 Beef producers are able to measure the marketing price for their cattle compared to the national averages.

 The Comprehensive Fed Cattle Weekly Report offers the most current information on the current status of fed cattle being harvested.
 The report is published each Tuesday and includes the previous week’s change in carcass weights and quality grading.
-The latest report shows carcass weights at 913# up 5# from prior week and 33# heavier than last year.
+The latest report shows carcass weights at 912# down 1# from prior week and 29# heavier than last year.
 Carcass weights will be fundamental in determining total beef production.
 The combined steer and heifer weights can easily be influenced when the proportion of steers to heifers in the weekly slaughter changes.
-Quality grade was down .8% at 82.60%.
+Quality grade was down .8% at 81.80%.
 This was 3% over last year.

 The Weekly Steer and Heifer Grading Report is indicative of regional supplies of choice and prime cattle and often is determinative of regional differences is live price.
 The report is also reflective of the current status of fed cattle offerings in each area.